Skip to main content

 • Browserbase provides the isolated Chromium session the agent connects to over CDP, plus Live View, session recordings, and Agent Identity.

 Managed Agents is in beta.
-Requests require the anthropic-beta: managed-agents-2026-04-01 header.
+All requests use the managed-agents-2026-04-01 beta header — the Anthropic SDKs set it automatically.
 See Anthropic’s docs for current status.

 Why pair them